AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Export data to MaxCompute by executing SQL statements (beta).md

 ## Prerequisites

 -   MaxCompute is activated.
 A development tool is connected to MaxCompute.
-For more information, see [Get started with MaxCompute]().
 -   A Hologres instance is purchased.
 A development tool is connected to the instance.
 For more information, see [HoloWeb quick start](/intl.en-US/Quick Start/HoloWeb quick start.md).

 ## Notes